rendajs/manual/manual/en/materials/default-material-map-properties.md

 ## Metallic Roughness Texture

-A single texture and sampler is used to control the metallic and roughness.
+A single texture and sampler are used to control the metallic and roughness.
-Renda follows the glTF spec and uses the blue channel for metallic value, and the green channel for the roughness value.
+Renda follows the glTF spec and uses the blue channel for the metallic value, and the green channel for the roughness value.

 ## Normal